 Home> Specialty Certifications> TBLS - Texas Board of Legal Specialization >Construction Law

-For purposes of the rules for board certification in construction law in Texas, the definition includes:
+Under Section XIX of the rules for board certification in construction law in Texas, the definition for "construction law" includes:

 • construction dispute resolution through negotiation, litigation, arbitration, administrative hearings, mediation and other forms of dispute resolution, including the active management and oversight of such dispute-related matters;